Wandalen/wProto/README.md

 # wProto

-Little library of base level helping with defining classes in Java Script.
+Little library of base level helping with defining classes and mixins in Java Script.
 _ _ _